Merkoba/Meltdown/arguments.md

 ### log-name-ai

-Name to use for the AI name on logs
+Name to use for the AI name in logs

 Default: [Empty string]